open-telemetry/opentelemetry-specification/specification/sdk-resource.md

 The primary purpose of resources as a first-class concept in the SDK is decoupling of discovery of resource information from exporters.
 This allows for independent development and easy customization for users that need to integrate with closed source environments.
-SDK MUST allow for creation of `Resources` and for associating them with telemetry.
+The SDK MUST allow for creation of `Resources` and for associating them with telemetry.

 When used with distributed tracing, a resource can be associated with the